 Do You Know What Happened In The News This Week?

-The Obamas are going to Cuba, a blast in Turkey's capital killed 28 people, and Apple is in a legal battle with the FBI.
+Authorities are investigating connections between the Brussels and Paris attacks, comedian Garry Shandling died, and there was a surprising twist in the Apple versus FBI saga.
 Take the BuzzFeed News quiz, made from stories featured in the BuzzFeed News app and the BuzzFeed News newsletter this week.

 -